chatbottle/chatbottle-api/README.md

 ChatBottle is one more customer acquisition channel to drive traffic to your bot.
 Integration with ChatBottle allows to get news users and  return existing ones.

 Promoting a chatbot with ChatBottle is cheaper than advertising, content marketing or SEO.
-Once the bot is integrated it will be automatically ranked and listed in ChatBottle BotStore.
+Once the bot is integrated it will be automatically ranked and listed in ChatBottle Search.

 ### How it works?
 Your bot forwards every message it sent or received to ChatBottle API.
 The messages are analyzed by our ranking algorithms and the bot is ranked.